 5. A Source of Oleocanthal

-Oleocanthal is an exciting compound with some potentially impressive health benefits.
+Oleocanthal is an interesting compound found in olive oil with potential health benefits.

-Firstly, oleocanthal is a phenol that occurs in olive oil, and research suggests it has anti-inflammatory properties.
+Firstly, oleocanthal is a phenol that occurs in olive oil, and research suggests it has anti-inflammatory properties (12).

-Try a good quality extra virgin olive oil in its cold state and you should feel a burning feeling in the back of your throat a few seconds after consumption.
-This taste is the oleocanthal; a peppery-tasting compound that shows an effect similar to ibuprofen in in vitro studies.
+Anyone trying a good quality extra virgin olive oil in its cold state should notice a hot feeling in the back of their throat a few seconds after consumption.
+This taste is the oleocanthal, a peppery-tasting compound that shows an anti-inflammatory effect similar to ibuprofen in vitro studies (28, 29).

-In vitro refers to tests done outside of the body such as in test tubes.
-However, the effects in the study were only seen in dosages of 50 grams, which is a substantial amount of oil to consume.
+In vitro refers to tests done outside of the body, such as in test tubes.

 6. Rich in Vitamin E